Clerks (film): Original ending

 The original ending for the film was meant to continue from when Randal throws the "I Assure You We're Open" sign to Dante.
 After Randal leaves, Dante proceeds to count out the register and does not notice another person entering the store.
 Dante at first thinks it's Randal but looks up and informs the person that the store is no longer open.
-The man then pulls out a gun and shoots Dante, killing him.
-Afterward, the man puts all the money from the cash register in a bag and walks out of the store.
+The man then pulls out a gun and shoots Dante, killing him, before proceeding to rob the cash register and leave the store.
 The sequence ends with Dante's dead face looking off past the camera; after the credits roll – the soundtrack over it being a cash register making noises – a customer (played by Smith with his beard shaved off) wearing glasses and in a ponytail and a baseball jersey comes into the store, sees no one around (as Dante is lying dead behind the counter), steals a pack of cigarettes, and runs off.

 The depressing ending was criticized by Bob Hawk and John Pierson after its first screening at the Independent Feature Film Market, and under Pierson's advice, Smith cut the ending short, ending with Randal's departure and deleting Dante's death.
 Fans have since analyzed the death of Dante as an homage to the ending of The Empire Strikes Back (1980), which is discussed earlier in the film as Dante's favorite Star Wars movie because "it ended on such a down note".
 The film's extended cut also implied that, because Randal disconnected the security camera earlier in the day during the roof hockey scene, the killer would never be caught.